zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 If the "discussion doesn't illuminate what you are trying to communicate", it's worth asking: why is that?
 If it were because the commenters are for some perverse reason pretending _en masse_ to not understand your clear and correct explanations, then that would be bad.
 But if it's because your explanations were not, in fact, clear and correct, then disappointment was inevitable: commenters can't illuminate what you're trying to communicate if you didn't successfully communicate it.

 As a perennial _Less Wrong_ author of over 90 posts, including 8 Curated posts, I have the experience to testify on this matter.
 Yes, it is disappointing when a post doesn't land in the comment section the way I wanted it to, but it's obviously not because commenters are culpably witholding their illumination of my precious ideas.
 It's because writing about ideas is hard and I don't always get it right.
 Sometimes I'm wrong, sometimes I'm confused, sometimes I don't write clearly—[and](https://www.lesswrong.com/posts/XbXJZjwinkoQXu4db/funk-tunul-s-legacy-or-the-legend-of-the-extortion-war) [it](https://www.lesswrong.com/posts/67NrgoFKCWmnG3afd/you-ll-never-persuade-people-like-that) [shows](https://www.lesswrong.com/posts/rzFrwWvvpgzfnwSeB/some-basic-level-of-mutual-respect-about-whether-other) in the comment section and the karma score.
-I prefer it when the discussion illuminates what I was trying to communicate, but the only real way to accomplish that is by me writing something that commenters as individuals find illuminating—and there's always the possibility of that not happening when people are being honest, rather that sycophantically colluding to flatter the author's ego.
+I certainly prefer it when the discussion illuminates what I was trying to communicate, but the only real way to accomplish that is by me writing something that commenters as individuals find illuminating—and there's always the possibility of that not happening when people are being honest, rather that sycophantically colluding to flatter the author's ego.
 "Yes, and—" requires the possibility of "No, because—".

 [TODO: write and link "Yes, and" prerequisite]

 (As for "implying that they are superior in their dismissal of your irrational and dumb ideas", I suppose it's true that when someone rejects an idea, that [creates a logical implication that the rejecter thinks they're more rational than the idea-proposer on that topic](https://www.overcomingbias.com/p/disagreement-ishtml).
 It's a weirdly petty implication to focus on, though.
 Who cares?
-This is a blog, not some kind of intellectual beauty pageant that awards a sash and cash prize for the "best rationalist".)
+This is a blog, not some kind of beauty pageant that awards a sash and cash prize for the "best rationalist".)

 What is most striking about the second perspective's list of reasons that critical commenters make _Less Wrong_ unrewarding to interact with is what it does _not_ say. _It doesn't say the commenters are wrong!_ If the second perspective had claimed that commenters _mischaracterize_ posts (rather than merely criticizing non-"load bearing" aspects of the posts or failing to "illuminate what [authors] are trying to communicate"), that would be a serious problem that would warrant corrective actions by moderators.
-We can infer that bad arguments and strawmanning are not seen by user reports as a pervasive problem on _Less Wrong_.
-(If it were, the second perspective would have mentioned it.)
+We can infer that bad arguments and strawmanning are not seen by user reports as a pervasive problem on _Less Wrong_. [(If it were, the second perspective would have mentioned it.)](https://www.readthesequences.com/Absence-Of-Evidence-Is-Evidence-Of-Absence)

-[TODO: link "Absence of Evidence"]

 Thus, it would seem that the two complementary perspectives described by Habryka are describing a success story of a vibrant intellectual forum with a culture of excellence that cares fanatically about getting things right via the power of vigorous and rigorous discussion.
 It's true that posting on _Less Wrong_ can be "unrewarding"—but that's because the rewards are real and therefore have to be earned.

 Habryka states that "few people have done as much to shape the culture of LessWrong" than one Said Achmiz.
 I think this is giving Achmiz far too much credit.
 I think _Less Wrong_'s culture of excellence derives from the legacy of Eliezer Yudkowsky's Sequences attracting a userbase that cares about getting things right.
 Achmiz is only #43 on [the all-time karma list](https://www.lesswrong.com/leaderboard) and is better seen in historical context as an inheritor of the culture of excellence rather than one of its originators.

+[TODO: Habyrka says "place 20 in how people would bring up your name.
+I think this would be an underestimate of your effect on the culture", so maybe not too much disagreement?]

 But granting for the sake of argument that Habyrka is right to attribute such influence to Achmiz, one wonders what the occasion of bringing it up is.
 The natural assumption is that the post must be announcing Achmiz as the recipient of some kind of award.

-[TODO: fire-and-brimstone condemnation of the total inversion of values]
+[TODO: fire-and-brimstone condemnation of the total inversion of values talk about the three-scenarios of examples vs. DirectedEvolution A LessWrong that takes DirectedEvolution's side here calls for bullshit and ass-covering, fraud ]

 ### If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Makes No Sense